benabus/symbaroum/markdown/core_player_guide.md

 - **Appropriate abilities:** Berserker, Iron Fist, Recovery, Two-handed Force

 #### DUELIST
->"Please. refrain from bleeding on me when I run you through. "
+>"Please. refrain from bleeding on me when I run you through."

 Honor and glory is everything for a Warrior, and even better if one can defend their name with some flair.
 You have been living your life guided by that code and the fact that you are still alive undoubtedly speaks well of your talent.
-- **Important Attributes:** Accurate13+, Quick or Discreet11+
+- **Important Attributes:** Accurate 13+, Quick or Discreet 11+
 - **Suggested race:** Ambrian or changeling
-- **Appropriate abilities:** Acrobatics, Feint, Man-at-arms, TwinAttack
+- **Appropriate abilities:** Acrobatics, Feint, Man-at-arms, Twin Attack

 #### CAPTAIN
 > "Everything will work out fine -just follow my lead!"

 You are a natural born leader and have built your military career on that.
 Swordplay is only a way to keep yourself alive and maybe gain the respect of your subordinates at the same time.
 You bring out the best in your allies, guiding and protecting them so you can achieve your military goals.
 That is how you gain their trust.
 - **Important Attributes:** Persuasive 13+
 - **Suggested race:** Human (usually Ambrian)
 - **Appropriate abilities:** Dominate, Leader, Man-at-arms, Shield Fighter

 #### SELLSWORD
-> "My sword and my life, in exchange for you gold. "
+> "My sword and my life, in exchange for you gold."

 Fighting has been a way of life for you -for payment.
 The lords of Ambria often employ hired swords in their campaigns against the barbarians oftDavokar, while the clan leaders of Davokar do the same in return.
 Merchants need guards, as do pilgrims.
 You may have fought for different masters over the years, but the key to your survival has always been your skill and an instinct for judging what battles can or cannot be won.
 - **Important Attributes:** Strong 13+